ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

     [talker-1] [INFO] [1646934736.523025881] [talker]: Publishing: 'Hello World: 2'
     [listener-2] [INFO] [1646934736.523614075] [listener]: I heard: [Hello World: 2]

 It does!
-We see the expected output!
+You see the expected output!

 You can find more information about snap on the `snapcraft documentation <https://snapcraft.io/docs>`_ and `ROS 2 snap page <https://snapcraft.io/docs/ros2-applications>`_.